It is always a good idea to check your bill on a regular basis - even if you have automatic withdrawals or e-bills.

 Some municipalities contact a private company to provide billing and customer care services for water utility customers.
 For example, EPCOR issues the water bills for the consumers in Edmonton, and ENMAX provides billing services to the consumers in Calgary.
 All the fees for water services collected by the contracted companies go directly to the municipalities.

 If your water bill is suddenly higher than it used to be, you need to find the source of the problem.
 There could be various reasons including increased water consumption, leaking pipes or appliances, or a billing adjustment by your water service provider.
+Please call your company for more information.

 There is a variety of ways to control the variable portion of your utility bill and conserve water.